What Is Ach Credit Vs Debit

 TL;DR

-- All ACH payments are secure and reliable, available 24 hours a day, 7 days a week, and 365 days a year.
+• ACH transactions are secure and available for submission 24/7/365, but they are only processed and settled on business days (Monday through Friday, excluding federal holidays).
 Making a payment via the ACH network differs from making a payment with a credit card in that you are sending the money directly from one account to another, instead of charging it to a card you would later be liable to repay.

 An ACH credit payment is a type of payment processed through the Automated Clearing House (ACH) network.
 ACH payments work as a one-to-one payment where a customer makes a payment to another person or company by submitting the details of the transaction via their bank’s online account, transferring money from one bank account to another.

 The receiving bank then credits the money to the account of the receiving customer.
-ACH credit payments are often used for business-to-business payments and end-of-the-month payroll payments.
-They are also used for person-to-person payments or community crowdfunding campaigns.
+ACH credit payments are often used for business-to-business (B2B) payments and end-of-the-month payroll payments.
+They are also used for peer-to-peer (P2P) payments or community crowdfunding campaigns.

 Effectively, these are payments that the customer initiates and pushes their funds to the intended recipient.
 It’s like a direct deposit from one account to another, but unlike wire transfers, they are not subject to a fee by the processing banks.

 Low cost – The ACH network is an open system that is accessible to banks and financial institutions.
-The process of sending payments through the system is free for most customers.
+The process of sending payments is often free for the consumer, but merchants pay a low, flat fee per transaction to their processor (like Stax) to manage the origination of the payment file.

 Easy and fast – ACH credit payments are simple and quick to process.
 Customers can send payments directly from their bank account through online banking or by contacting their bank.